cloudnative-pg/cloudnative-pg/docs/src/faq.md

 PostgreSQL cluster via declarative configuration.
 Kubernetes continuously makes sure that the current state of the infrastructure matches the desired one through reconciliation loops initiated by the Kubernetes controller.
-If the desidered state and the actual state don't match, reconciliation loops trigger self-healing procedures.
+If the desired state and the actual state don't match, reconciliation loops trigger self-healing procedures.
 That's where an operator like CloudNativePG comes into play.